kgmalinis/kgmalinis/README.md

 - 👋  Hi, I’m Kate Malinis.
 - 🎓  The University of Texas at Dallas | B.S. in Computer Science - May 2021 ☄️
-- 💡  I’m interested in web development (both front-end and back-end), machine learning, and cybersecurity.
+- 💡  I’m interested in full stack web development, machine learning, and cybersecurity.
 - 📚  I’m currently learning more about React!

 <!---